CoScale/docs/_docs_usage/agent/environment-variables.md

 ## How to get started

+### 1. Create environment file
-1. Create a `/etc/default/coscale-agent` and add the following content
+Create a `/etc/default/coscale-agent` and add the following content

    {% highlight bash %}
 #!/bin/bash